adrielananta/node-auth-jwt/README.md

 Use Node version >18 or 20

+Make .env files from .env.template files from root and app folder

 DB SETUP

 1. if using docker composer for db: run "docker compose up -d"